-In addition to fields, text blocks, HTML blocks, and images, you can set a dynamic item to populate a merge tag dynamically.
+In addition to fields, text blocks, HTML blocks, and images, you can further personalize your site by setting up a dynamic item to populate a merge tag dynamically.

 This doc will cover dynamic item merge tags and examples of their use.
 Take a look at this doc for general information on setting up a dynamic item.